-Even in the most successful (i.e., high $\mathrm{AUC}$) case, overall performance on inferring membership is not particularly impressive when running LiRA with a large number of reference models on compute-optimal models trained for a single epoch.
-Similar to our experiments with LiRA and varied numbers of reference models (Figure~\ref{fig:lira_references}), the maximum $\mathrm{AUC}$ we observe remains under 0.7 for all model sizes (Figure~\ref{fig:compute-optimal-main}).
-This raises a natural follow-on question: if we free ourselves from the constraints of these typical training settings, will it then be possible to improve MIA success? \emph{Can we identify an upper bound on how strong MIAs could possibly perform on pre-trained LLMs?}
+Even in the most successful (i.e., highest $\auc$) case, overall attack performance is not particularly impressive when running LiRA with a large number of references on compute-optimal models trained for $1$ epoch.
+Similar to our experiments with LiRA and varied numbers of references (Figure~\ref{fig:lira_references}), the maximum $\auc$ we observe remains under $0.7$ for all model sizes (Figure~\ref{fig:compute-optimal-main}).
+This raises a natural follow-on question: if we free ourselves from the constraints of typical training settings, is it possible to improve success? \emph{Can we identify an upper bound on how strong MIAs could perform on pre-trained LLMs?}\looseness=-1

-To address this question, in this section we run attacks on models trained on different-sized (i.e., not always Chinchilla-optimal) datasets (Section~\ref{sec:exp2:limits:trainsize}) for more than 1 epoch (Section~\ref{sec:exp2:limits:varyingtraining}).
+To address this question, we run attacks on models trained on different-sized (not always Chinchilla-optimal) datasets (Section~\ref{sec:exp2:limits:trainsize}) for more than $1$ epoch (Section~\ref{sec:exp2:limits:varyingtraining}).
 Our experiments show that diverging from typical settings can indeed improve attack success.
-However, while these experiments are a useful sanity check, they do not directly suggest conclusions about the effectiveness of strong MIAs in general.
-Instead, they suggest that there appears to be an upper bound on how well strong MIAs can perform on LLMs under practical conditions.
+However, while these experiments are a useful sanity check, they do not suggest conclusions about the effectiveness of strong MIAs in general.
+Instead, there appears to be an upper bound on how well strong MIAs can perform on LLMs under practical conditions.
 In other words, these experiments inform our second main observation: \textbf{the success of strong MIAs is limited in typical LLM training settings.}